Financial Resources for Texas Teaching Programs

 If you attend a college or university, you’ll get a financial aid letter (or email) with the details of your award offer.
 You will have to accept these offers to receive them.

-Once you formally accept your financial aid package, you’ll be one step closer to your teaching certification!
+Once you formally accept your financial aid package, you’ll be one step closer to your teaching certificate!

 As you explore financial aid, you’ll probably apply to some teaching programs.
 Most programs require a fee—usually around $50—when you submit your application.